Patent Review Processing System (PRPS)

 No, the second sentence of 35 U.S.C. § 315(c) provides that the time limitation set forth in the first sentence of 35 U.S.C. § 315(c) does not apply to a request for joinder.

-A party seeking authorization to file a request for consolidation should contact the Board administrative staff at (571) 272-7822 to request a conference call with the other party or parties and the judge assigned to the Board proceeding.
+A party seeking authorization to file a request for consolidation should contact the Board and request a conference call with the other party or parties and the judge assigned to the Board proceeding.
 If authorized, a request for consolidation must be filed as a motion.
-See 37 C.F.R. §§ 42.20 and § 42.22.
+See 37 C.F.R. §§ 42.20 and 42.22.

 Any request for joinder must be filed, as a motion under 37 C.F.R. § 42.22, no later than one month after the institution date of any inter partes review or post-grant review for which joinder is requested.
 See 37 C.F.R. §§ 42.122(b) and 42.222(b).

 H5.
 Do I need to file a petition with a motion for joinder?

 Yes, a party who wishes to join an inter partes review or post-grant review should file a petition accompanied by a motion for joinder.
 The motion should address the reasons why joinder is appropriate, identify any new ground(s) of unpatentability asserted in the petition, and explain what impact (if any) joinder would have on the schedule for the existing review.
 No prior authorization is required for filing the motion for joinder with the petition.
 However, the party seeking to join the review is encouraged to contact the Board in advance of filing to arrange a conference call with the parties and Board to discuss the joinder request.

 H6.
 May I include merely the instituted grounds in my petition with a motion for joinder?